First thing is that you want to make sure that either of these backpacks will fit your body and that you are comfortable wearing them.

-Maxpedition Falcon-II Backpack review by David S.
+Maxpedition Falcon-II Backpack review

 This pack rides great.
 Very comfortable, even packed to the gills.